Censorship of YouTube: Morocco

 On May 25, 2007, the state-owned Maroc Telecom ISP blocked all access to YouTube.
 Officially, no reasons were given as to why YouTube was blocked, but speculations were that it may have been due to videos posted by the pro-separatist Polisario, Western Sahara's independence movement, or due to videos criticizing King Mohammed VI.
 The ban did not affect the other two ISPs in the country, Wana (now Inwi) and Méditel (now Orange Maroc).
-The blocking of YouTube on Maroc Telecom was lifted May 30, 2007, after Maroc Telecom unofficially announced that the denied access to the website was a mere "technical glitch".
+The blocking of YouTube on Maroc Telecom was lifted on May 30, 2007, after Maroc Telecom unofficially announced that the denied access to the website was a mere "technical glitch".

+Nepal

+On September 5, 2025, Nepal ordered its telecommunications agency to block various social media platforms in the country, including YouTube, after they failed to register with the government.
+The ban was lifted on 9 September amid anti-government protests which led to the resignation of Prime Minister K. P. Sharma Oli.

 Pakistan

-In February 2008, the Pakistani Telecommunications Authority (PTA) blocked access to YouTube on Pakistani ISPs, allegedly because of "blasphemous" videos of Dutch politician Geert Wilders.
+In February 2008, the Pakistani Telecommunications Authority (PTA) blocked access to YouTube on Pakistani ISPs, allegedly because of "blasphemous" videos of Dutch politician Geert Wilders (especially Fitna).
 However, the PTA's block inadvertently knocked out access to YouTube worldwide for two hours on February 25, 2008.
 Pakistan Telecom had broadcast to other ISPs in the Pacific Rim the false claim that it was the correct route for the addresses in YouTube's IP space.
 It was suggested by some Pakistani websites, blogs, and by electoral process watchdog groups at the time that the block was imposed largely to distract viewers from videos alleging vote-rigging by the ruling MQM party in the February 2008 general elections.
 Allegations of suppressing vote-rigging videos by the Musharraf administration were also leveled by Pakistani bloggers, newspapers, media, and Pakistani anti-Musharraf opposition parties.
 YouTube was unblocked on February 27, 2008, after the allegedly blasphemous videos were removed.

 On May 20, 2010, which was Everybody Draw Mohammed Day, Pakistan again blocked the website in a bid to contain "blasphemous" material.
 The ban was lifted on May 27, 2010, after the website removed the objectionable content from its servers at the request of the government.
 However, individual videos deemed offensive to Muslims that are posted on YouTube will continue to be blocked.

 On September 17, 2012, the Pakistan Telecommunication Authority (PTA) ordered access to YouTube blocked, after the website failed to remove the trailer of the controversial Innocence of Muslims, and eventually resulting in a ban due to YouTube's noncompliance.

 Bytes for All, a Pakistani non-profit organization, filed a constitutional challenge to the ban through their counsel Yasser Latif Hamdani in the Lahore High Court.
 This is an ongoing case and is commonly known as the YouTube case.